An4ikhun733r/Youtube_Comments_AI_Analytics/README.md

 - **Transform**: Clean and preprocess the comments data, ensuring it is ready for analysis.
 This involves various transformations, including text normalization and sentiment analysis.
 - **Load**: Store the transformed data in a PostgreSQL database for further analysis.
 - **AI-Powered Suggestions**: Utilize machine learning algorithms to analyze the comments and provide tailored suggestions for improving content based on audience feedback.
-- **CSV Export**: Generate a CSV file containing all comments and the corresponding AI-generated insights for easy sharing and review.

 ## Getting Started